-Have that St. Patrick’s Day favorite milkshake the healthy way, with all the mint flavor and creamy texture, but none of the guilt with my Shamrock Shake Green Smoothie.
+Shamrock Shake Green Smoothies allow you to have your St. Patrick’s Day favorite milkshake the healthy way.
+All of the mint flavor and creamy texture, but none of the guilt!

 I have been dying to get myself a Shamrock Shake from McDonald’s.
 But then I remember that the last time I had one, I wasn’t thrilled.
 I rarely indulge in a McDonald’s milkshake, but I don’t think they have been the same since they started putting whipped cream and a cherry on top.
 I mean, this is McDonald’s, not an ice cream parlor, or even a diner.
 Their food isn’t supposed to come with garnish.